kubedb/docs/docs/guides/mysql/reconfigure/reconfigure-steps/index.md

 secret/my-configuration created
 ```

-In this section, we are going to create a MySQL object specifying `spec.configSecret` field to apply this custom configuration.
+In this section, we are going to create a MySQL object specifying `spec.configuration` field to apply this custom configuration.
 Below is the YAML of the `MySQL` CR that we are going to create,

 <ul class="nav nav-tabs" id="definationTab" role="tablist">
   <li class="nav-item">